rakafantino/b3k3n-app/README.md

 </h2>

-B3k3n app is an application that I built to fulfill the technical test of Deall Jobs.
+B3k3n app is an application that I built to fulfill the technical test of Deall Jobs. note I'm still having some trouble with production version.

 ## How to start the app